 •Optic fibre cable

 •Copper cables (underground & overhead)

 •Point to point/multipoint radio systems

 TelOne is now migrating its principal international links to submarine cable.
 So far internet links are on satellite, terrestrial and submarine cable.
 International voice has been on terrestrial (neighbouring countries) and on satellite via Mazowe Earth Stations.
 The station has two antennas facing the Indian Ocean and Atlantic Ocean Intelsat satellites.
 Two international exchanges in Harare and Gweru act as the company’s gateways.
 To ensure guaranteed service uptime and sufficient redundancy is TelOne has invested in the West Indian Ocean Cable Company (WIOCC) which owns and operates the East Africa Submarine System (EASSy).
-It is through this investment that TelOne now boasts of the fastest, most reliable and affordable broadband in Zimbabwe.
+It is through this investment that TelOne now boasts of the fastest, most reliable and affordable broadband internet access services in Zimbabwe.
 TelOne also gets broadband internet bandwidth through the West African Cable System (WACS) and SEACOM.